Michelle Wie West gives birth to a daughter

 The former U.S. Women’s Open champion announced on Instagram that she and her husband, Golden State Warriors executive Jonnie West, are parents of a daughter born Friday.

-“Kenna baby, I have waited my entire life to meet you,” Wie, the former U.S. Women’s Open champion, wrote on Instagram.
+”Kenna baby, I have waited my entire life to meet you,” Wie wrote on Instagram.

 They named her Makenna Kamalei Yoona West.
 The 30-year-old Wie was born and raised in Honolulu.
 Kamalei is a Hawaiian for ”beloved child.”